Best VPN for Windows | How to Use & Setup a VPN on Windows

 2. PureVPN: Cheap VPN for Windows Users

-Pros: Based in Hong Kong (Safe Location).
+Pros: Based in British Virgin Islands (Safe Location).
 Automatic Kill Switch, Ad blocking, Split Tunneling, NAT Firewall, and DNS/IPv6 Leak Protection.
 5 Multi-Logins.
 PureVPN Free Trial.

 300,000 + IPs & 3,200+ servers in 140 countries.
 Optimized Dedicated Streaming Servers Available.
 Split Tunneling and SOCKS5 proxy for improved performance.